pingcap/docs-cn/dev/how-to/get-started/local-cluster/install-from-dbdeployer.md

 Similar to [Homebrew](/dev/how-to/get-started/local-cluster/install-from-homebrew.md), the DBdeployer installation method installs the tidb-server **without** the tikv-server or pd-server.
 This is useful for development environments, since you can test your application's compatibility with TiDB without needing to deploy a full TiDB platform.

+> **Note:**
+>
-> **Note**: Internally this installation uses goleveldb as the storage engine.
+> Internally this installation uses goleveldb as the storage engine.
 It is much slower than TiKV, and any benchmarks will be unreliable.

 <main class="tabs">
   <input id="tabMacOS" type="radio" name="tabs" value="MacOSContent" checked>